 Hill Country is one of NYC’s most important barbecue joints and one of the best you’ll find in Manhattan.
 Pitmaster Ash Fulk has been slinging great Texas-style BBQ for many years and previously competed on Bravo’s Top Chef.

-Morgan’s Brooklyn Barbecue moved to new ownership last year and executive chef Cenobio Canalizo has moved in to reinvigorate the menu.
-He will certainly bring his A game to Rib King.
+Morgan’s Brooklyn Barbecue moved to new ownership last year and executive chef Cenobio Canalizo and pitmaster Eric Springer have reinvigorated the menu.
+The dynamic duo will certainly bring their A game to Rib King.

 Queens Bully - Melvin “Boots” Johnson

 Queens Bully in Forest Hills may be best known as a popular gastropub, but chef and pitmaster Melvin “Boots” Johnson can run circles around most pitmasters.
 Johnson took home the $50,000 grand prize on Chopped Grill Masters with his take on Memphis-style barbecue.